alidcastano/alidcastano.com/content/essays/2019-12-26-ComputerSlang.md

 using few words : devoid of superfluity
 ```

-I'd deem it good for a programming language not to have superfluous syntax.
+Shouldn't it be good for a programming language not to have superfluous syntax?
 So why do we tend to dislike terse code?

-Take, for example, the snippet of code below:
+Examine, for example, the snippet of code below:

 ```js
 for (let i = 0; i < arr.length - 1; i++) { /* TODO */ }